wildfly-extras/wildfly-camel-book/javaee/jaxws.md

 WebService support is provided through the [camel-cxf](http://camel.apache.org/cxf.html) component which integrates with the WildFly WebServices subsystem that also uses [Apache CXF](http://cxf.apache.org/).

-> **IMPORTANT: At present the WildFly Camel Subsytem does not support CXF consumers.
-E.g endpoints defined as from("cxf://...").
-Although, it is possible to mimic CXF consumer behaviour using the [CamelProxy](http://camel.apache.org/using-camelproxy.html).**

 ### JAX-WS CXF Producer
 The following code example uses CXF to consume a web service which has been deployed by the [WildFly web services subsystem](https://docs.jboss.org/author/display/WFLY8/JAX-WS+User+Guide).